Tobias Egner, Ph.D.

 Christina received a B.A. in Neuroscience from Pomona College in 2013.
 She worked as a research assistant at UCLA before becoming a lab manager for the Learning and Decision Making lab at Rutgers University, Newark in 2014.
 She joined the Egner lab as a Psychology & Neuroscience graduate student in 2016.

-Christina is interested in how bottom-up associational processes interact and work hand-in-hand with control processes to guide adaptive behavior.
-She plans to investigate stimulus- and context-control learning (i.e. how control states are associated with particular stimuli or contexts) using various methodologies (behavior, modeling, fMRI).
+Christina is interested in how learning and memory interact and work hand-in-hand with control processes to guide adaptive behavior.
+She plans to investigate these topics using various methodologies (behavior, modeling, fMRI, TMS).